cemal995/Swift-FinanceDB-Clone-Application/README.md

 ## Assumptions and Comments

 - **Third-Party Libraries**: The project uses third-party libraries such as Alamofire and Kingfisher to simplify networking and image loading tasks, respectively.
 These libraries were chosen for their reliability, popularity, and ease of use.

-- **JSON Decoding**: The `Decoders` enum provides a centralized approach to configure JSON decoding strategies, enhancing code readability and maintainability.

 ## Missing Features and Open Issues